 The most important rules are the following :

-- You must be a UK resident and under 75 to set up a SIPP
+- You must be a UK resident (or planning to transfer another UK Pension into it once opened) and under 75 to set up a SIPP

 - You’re allowed drawdown from your SIPP once you’re 55.
 (See our SIPP drawdown guide for details).